 Best Crowd Pleaser

 Housed within a beautiful 19th-century mansion, Liceo is a great venue in a lively, dead-central location.
-Once used as the backdrop for the Chemical Brothers’ music video Galvanize, it’s now home to a flamenco club (which actually makes for a pretty atmospheric spectacle), as well as regular club nights from midnight until 6am.
+Once used as the backdrop for the Chemical Brothers’ music video Galvanize, it’s now home to open mic nights as well as regular club nights from midnight until 6am.
 There are several rooms playing different music and two floors, the second being a mezzanine level around the central patio.
 The crowd on the club nights is largely under 35 and they target the student population during term time.
-However, before the club really gets going the flamenco is a good option.

 Best for Music-lovers